CentralHarlemAnonymous/phatClock/README.md

-Intended for use on a Raspberry Pi Zero (or Zero W, or Zero WH) with PiMoroni Scroll Phat HD.
+Intended for use on a Raspberry Pi Zero with PiMoroni Scroll Phat HD.

 Requires that the PiMoroni library be installed.